Mr-Faizan-Asim/Analysis-Systems/README.md

 # Analysus

 ## Overview
-**Analysus** is a data-driven project focused on performance analysis using **Power BI**.
+This is a data-driven project focused on performance analysis using **Power BI**.
 This repository contains two separate projects:

 1. **Instrument Performance Analysis**
 2. **Employee Performance Analysis**